Grainger County, Tennessee

 Grainger County is a county located in the U.S. state of Tennessee.
 As of the 2020 census, the population was 23,527.
 Its county seat is Rutledge.
-Grainger County is a part of the Knoxville Metropolitan Statistical Area and formerly Morristown Metropolitan Statistical Area until 2023.
+Grainger County is a part of the Knoxville metropolitan area and formerly the Morristown metropolitan area until 2023.

 History

 View of Cherokee Lake from Bean's Gap atop Clinch Mountain, the site of which longhunters would cross along the Wilderness Road into present-day Grainger County.

 Early years

 In 1775, pioneers Daniel Boone and William Bean had first observed the Holston River valley in Grainger County after crossing the gap at Clinch Mountain during a long hunting excursion.
 After fighting in the American Revolutionary War one year later, Bean was awarded 3000 acre in the area he previously surveyed for settlement during his excursion with Boone.
 Bean would later construct a four-room cabin at this site, which served as his family's home, and as an inn for prospective settlers, fur traders, and longhunters.

 Grainger County would be established into a county from Knox and Hawkins counties by the North Carolina state legislature on April 22, 1796, the year Tennessee became the sixteenth state of the United States.
 It is named for Mary Grainger Blount, the wife of William Blount, making it the only county in Tennessee named for a woman.
 In 1801, Rutledge was selected as the county seat.
 Anderson, Claiborne, Campbell, Hamblen, Hancock, Scott and Union counties were formed from portions of the original Grainger County following its reduction in land size between 1801 and 1870.